filecoin-project/lotus-docs/content/en/lotus/developers/local-network.md

     t3uzbu6ey3wqop6uesj5tr6g4ntl3rocdymrxfhej2cuwmjmtdvughkhelijcr6rv4ewdghfxxswvqjtit5adq
     ```

-    Make note of this address `<root-key-2>`, as you will need it in a later step.
+    Make a note of this address `<root-key-2>`, as you will need it in a later step.

 1. Pre-seal 2 sectors for the genesis block: